Skip to main content

 For example, imagine that you own 1,000 shares of Company X. The stock is currently trading at $47 per share, and the annual dividend is $1.56 per share (or 39 cents per quarter).
 Instead of getting a quarterly cash payment of $390, that amount is reinvested and you’ll now have 1,008.29 shares of Company X instead.
 That means that your next quarterly dividends would now amount to $393.23, which would be reinvested again, meaning more shares and more dividends.
 For long-term wealth goals, DRIPs can be an attractive way to potentially generate higher returns than if you just cashed a check every quarter.

 However, it’s not all rainbows and pool parties.
-While dividend stocks can surely be a good addition in a well-balanced portfolio, don’t rely too heavily on them.
+While dividend stocks can be a good addition to a well-balanced portfolio, don’t rely too heavily on them.
 Focusing too much on dividend stocks usually leads down the slippery slope known as individual stock picking.
 This means that you’re relying too heavily on a few stocks that you hope are “winners,” but are left vulnerable if those stock prices start falling or something happens to the industry the companies are in.
-Your portfolio risks being less diversified if you’re focusing exclusively or heavily on dividend stocks, especially since dividend stocks tend to come from a limited range of industries.
+Your portfolio risks being less diversified if you’re focusing exclusively or heavily on dividend stocks, especially since dividend stocks tend to be more mature companies and industries.

-If you want to diversify in a wide variety of stocks — including dividend stock — but want to stay away from individual stock picking, then a robo-advisor might be a good option, since an algorithm will set up a balanced portfolio for you and rebalance it to ensure that your money is widely distributed across a variety of assets and fields and is reaping the benefits of the market to its highest potential.
+If you want to diversify in a wide variety of stocks — including dividend stock — but want to stay away from individual stock picking, then an ETF, mutual fund, or managed portfolio might be a good option.

 Trade stocks commission-free